-Then the Compressor Heats the Refrigerant
+1. The Compressor Heats the Refrigerant

 How to Properly Maintain Your Refrigerator

-Setting the refrigerator temperature properly (usually between 35 and 38 degrees Fahrenheit) and minimizing how often and how long the door is opened helps keep the interior and your food and drink items cold.
+- Set the refrigerator temperature properly (usually between 35 and 38 degrees Fahrenheit) and minimize how often and how long the door is open.
+This helps keep the interior and your food and drink items cold.

 A little knowledge and TLC can help you understand what your refrigerator needs to function at peak efficiency for your household.
 And when you have the facts about how a refrigerator works, you can feel empowered to do a bit of DIY refrigerator repair.